Ohio HIV Drug Assistance Program (OHDAP)

 - A physician’s verification of HIV infection and lab results (viral load and CD4 counts) no older than 6 months from the date of your application for our program.

-- Provide a copy of an IRS Income Tax Transcript for the most recent tax year.
+- For the self-employed: Provide a copy of an IRS Income Tax Transcript for the most recent tax year.

 - For HIPP: Current primary health insurance coverage or eligibility for continued coverage (COBRA), the policy must include prescription drug coverage that is as good or better than OHDAP can provide.